Pavel-research/json2raml-loader/README.md

 All HTTP level abstractions defined in RAML are fully supported, typesystem is supported natively using lightweight version of [RAML typesystem](https://github.com/petrochenko-pavel-a/raml-typesystem-light)

-Code is not well tested in productin yet, so some quirks are possible.
+Code is not well tested in production yet, so some quirks are possible.